mocdaniel/k8s-primer/docs/setup/cluster-creation.md

 3. We want to label our control plane node so that we can deploy an ingress controller on it later on.

+*[ingress controller]: Think of it as a reverse proxy for your cluster for now.

 ### Deployment

 Once we've written our config file, we can create our cluster.
-This will take a few minutes, so feel free to grab a coffee or a tea in the meantime.
+This will take a few minutes if this is your first KinD cluster, so feel free to grab a coffee or a tea in the meantime.

 ```bash
 kind create cluster --config kind-config.yaml